CONTACT US / FAQ

 If you have a few consecutive days-off, you may with to travel to nearby cities, which is fine.
 However we recommend exploring areas near your resort during your contract, and doing further-afield travel afterwards.

 VEGETARIANS: Please be aware that it is extremely difficult to live and work in Japan as a vegetarian.
-Read a Blog post from a past Vegetarian staff.

 Most resorts pay cash, which you will collect from your resort office each month.